Once you have decided to walk the Portuguese Camino de Santiago, you need to choose the best route for you.

 - Do you want to see the sea?

-While both routes start in Porto, in both cases it’s best to skip the first few km out of the city and start walking from somewhere more scenic.
+While both routes start in Porto, in both cases it’s best to skip the first few km out of the city suburbs and start walking from somewhere more scenic.

 The next two stages are also mainly inland, passing through villages and forests as well as the towns where you will spend the night.
 You’ll hit the coast again for part of the final stage in Portugal.
 Once you cross the Minho River into Spain, you’ll have another couple of days mostly beside the ocean along quite a rugged coastline before heading over a hill and through villages to seaside Baiona.
-Once you leave Baiona, it’s countryside all the way, interspersed with villages, towns and the city of Vigo with glimpses of the Ria de Vigo through the trees and at Arcade.
+Once you leave Baiona, it’s countryside all the way, combined with villages, towns and the city of Vigo with glimpses of the Ria de Vigo through the trees and at Arcade.

 - How do you feel about hills?